xawellington/eeee346-s24-hw7/README.md

 # Tests

-There are four test inputs in the inputs folder.
+There are four test inputs in the `inputs` folder.

-Check that the result.txt file (for CLion users: this file is located in the cmake-build-debug folder) generated using the test input is identical to the resulting txt file in the golden folder for each test.
+Check that the result.txt file (for CLion users: this file is located in the cmake-build-debug folder) is identical to the resulting txt file in the `golden` folder for each test.

 # Submit